D'Knock: Collaborations

 In 2004, D'Knock won the Porin music award as a master producer for the album “Ljubav“ by Nina Badrić, which won 5 Porin awards in total.
 He also produced the album “Divas“ for the music group Divas that was nominated for Porin awards in 5 categories in 2000.

 As a member of the production duo PlayOne, he has worked with the Papaya Club Zrće on the Papaya Day&Night Festival Project since 2005, which involves producing the Papaya Day&Night music compilations including one of the club’s theme songs - “I Found a Place” featuring Barbara Tucker.

-In 2010, D'Knock joined T. Preradović “Slow Mo’T” and DJ Kosta Radman, to remix Olivia Newton-John’s “Physical”.
+In 2010, D'Knock joined Tihomir Preradović (Slow Mo'T) and DJ Kosta Radman, to remix Olivia Newton-John’s “Physical”.
 This new version, performed by the Croatian singer Iness, was subsequently included on Sony Music's “Club Sounds Vol. 52“ (CD 1, track 15) alongside artists such as Shakira, Leona Lewis, Britney Spears, Fatboy Slim and Fragma.

 In spring 2010, together with Slow Mo’T, he produced two songs composed by Macedonian singer Toše Proeski, which featured on Proeski’s compilation “Još uvijek sanjam da smo zajedno” - “Zauvijek” (lyrics by Snježana Popović, performed by Kaliopi), and “Kasno je za sve” (lyrics by Miroslav Rus, performed by Aki Rahimovski).
 Later that year, in fall 2010, he worked on the album “Poruka” for Kaliopi, for which he is credited as supervisor, chief music producer and co-writer of the majority of the songs.

 At the beginning of 2016, PlayOne and producer Zvonimir Dusper Dus made a new edit of the song "Hipnotiziran" for the Croatian singer Dino Dvornik, also known as "the Croatian king of funk".

+In 2017, D'Knock and his wife Jelena Juranović founded their music duo D'Knock & Jay, and so far they have released 4 singles: Jedan dan, Ljubav najbolje zna, Samo ti and Stvorena za ljubav.